elicolds/building-material-cost-estimator/README.md

 # building-material-cost-estimator

-# Building Material Cost Calculator
+# Building Material Cost Estimator

 A Python script to estimate the cost of flooring for rooms based on dimensions and chosen materials.
 It supports calculations for single or multiple rooms and allows saving project details to a file.